Lucretia/aplug/README.md

 ## TODO

 1. Make the API nicer to work with.
-2. Finish the Amplifier example.
-3. Port the other LADSPA examples.
+2. Port the other LADSPA examples.

 ### Note!